sbercloud-terraform/terraform-provider-sbercloud/docs/data-sources/dcs_az.md

 ---
-subcategory: "Distributed Cache Service"
+subcategory: "Deprecated"
 ---

-# sbercloud\_dcs\_az
+# sbercloud_dcs_az

-Use this data source to get the ID of an available SberCloud DCS AZ.
+Use this data source to get the ID of an available SberCloud dcs az.

+!> **WARNING:** It has been deprecated.
+This data source is used for the `available_zones` of the `sbercloud_dcs_instance` resource.
+Now `available_zones` has been deprecated and this data source is no longer used.

 ## Example Usage

 ```hcl
 data "sbercloud_dcs_az" "az1" {
   port = "443"
   code = "ru-moscow-1a"